lucaminudel/crisp-dna/_docs/decisions.md

 -   **Important decisions should be documented in our [decision log](dashboard.html) and emailed to everyone**
 -   Some decisions lead to funded “projects”, like our new website.
 The people involved in something like that form a Crisplet.
 To get funding, there needs to be two “pullers” throughout the whole project.
 In practice, we seldom have big projects and rarely need to use this model.

-**Example:** If the board is considering to raise the team fee, the board drives that question, and therefore gets to pick the decision process.

 **Example:** If I want Crisp to collaborate with company X, then I’m the one driving that question and I pick the decision process.

 > **Meta:** So how did we decide on this decision-making process?